MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/manage-time-zone-objects.md

 ---
-title: Manage Time Zone Objects
+title: Manage timezone objects
-description: You can use REST API requests to retrieve, create, and replace time zone objects through the Modeling service.
+description: You can use REST API requests to retrieve, create, and replace timezone objects through the Modeling service.
 ---

 :::tip